 Elder abuse can have a devastating impact on the health and well-being of your loved one.
-If you believe your family member has been the victim of abuse, we urge you to contact our Columbus, Ohio nursing home abuse attorneys immediately.
-Our nursing home abuse attorneys will ensure your loved one is quickly removed from harm and receives the care and support they need to recover.
-We treat every nursing home abuse victim as if they are a member of our own families and fight tirelessly to protect their rights.
-Our elder abuse attorneys will aggressively pursue justice on you and your loved one’s behalf, holding the responsible party accountable for their actions.
+If you believe your family member has been the victim of abuse, we urge you to contact our Columbus, Ohio, nursing home abuse lawyers immediately.
+Our nursing home abuse lawyers will ensure your loved one is quickly removed from harm and receives the care and support they need to recover.
+We treat every nursing home abuse victim as a member of our own families and fight tirelessly to protect their rights.
+Our elder abuse lawyers will aggressively pursue justice on you and your loved one’s behalf, holding the responsible party accountable for their actions.

 Types of Nursing Home Abuse

 The term “nursing home abuse” often brings to mind acts of emotional and physical abuse.
-However, there are several other forms of abuse that can have devastating and lingering effects on the victim.
+However, several other forms of abuse can have devastating and lingering effects on the victim.
 The most common types of elder abuse include:

 Verbal and emotional abuse